halmartin/meraki-builder/README.md

 This firmware contains pre-built kernel modules which (on my switch) are for the 3.18.123 kernel.
 You need to extract these modules as they are not included in the Meraki GPL archive.

 If your switch is running a newer kernel than 3.18.123, demand the GPL archive corresponding to your kernel version from open-source@meraki.com !

-Currently, the stage1 build scripts expect a SquashFS filesystem produced by buildroot.
-See the `buildroot` directory for the configuration and filesystem overlay.

 ----